| Personal Injury Lawyer in St. Louis Fighting for You

-Attorney Patrick O’Brien has tried cases throughout the United States relating to railroad injuries, including toxic exposure illness claims and occupational injury.
-His steadfast approach and tenacity has led to numerous, substantial verdicts against various railroad companies.
-He also provides representation and guidance with the goal of full and fair compensation relating to many types of personal injuries.
+St. Louis personal injury lawyer Patrick O’Brien has tried cases throughout the United States relating to railroad injuries, including toxic exposure illness claims and occupational injury.
+His steadfast approach and tenacity have led to numerous, substantial verdicts against various railroad companies.
+He also provides representation and guidance with the goal of full and fair compensation for many types of personal injuries.

-If you or a loved one has been injured in a car accident and you face serious injuries and recoveries, you need an attorney who can obtain compensation for you.
+If you or a loved one sustained injury in a car accident and experienced serious injuries and recoveries, you need an attorney who can obtain compensation for you.
 As a highly trusted St. Louis car accident lawyer, Patrick O’Brien has extensive experience dealing with cases in which injured persons face a long road to recovery and will fight for you every step of the way.

-A collision with a semi-truck or other big rig can devastate a family, causing both physical and emotional damage.
-Trucking accidents often involve multiple liable parties and insurance companies advocating on behalf of the trucking companies, and working with a devoted personal injury attorney such as Patrick O’Brien can help you pursue the case in court.
+A collision with a semi-truck or another big rig can devastate a family, causing physical and emotional damage.
+Trucking accidents often involve multiple liable parties and insurance companies advocating for the trucking companies.
+Working with a devoted St. Louis personal injury attorney, such as Patrick O’Brien, can help you pursue the case in court.
 Patrick O’Brien isn’t afraid to take your case to trial if necessary and will not settle for less than you deserve.Read Our Personal Injury FAQs

 If you have been hurt on the job, workers’ compensation may offer some recompense for your injuries.
-However, some injuries and exposure to harmful environments and chemicals require the skill and experience of a personal injury attorney because they have a lifetime impact on your quality of life and the lives of your family members.
+However, some injuries and exposure to harmful environments and chemicals require the skill and experience of a personal injury attorney because they impact your quality of life and the lives of your family members.
 Specific chemicals and injuries include, but aren’t limited to, the following:

-Businesses have an obligation to warn patrons and employees of slippery floors or hazardous conditions present on their properties.
-If you have slipped and had a bad fallcausing a serious injury, we can help recover damages for your case.
+Businesses must warn patrons and employees of slippery floors or hazardous conditions present on their properties.
+If you have slipped and had a bad fall causing a serious injury, we can help recover damages for your case.

 Faulty and defective products cause severe injuries and may even result in death.
-The liable party can range from the manufacturer who developed the faulty product to the retailer who distributed the products but may have damaged it during the inventory process.
-If you or a loved one were injured due to a product that malfunctioned upon proper usage, our firm can help.
+The liable party can range from the manufacturer who developed the defective product to the retailer who distributed the products but may have damaged them during the inventory process.
+If you or a loved one were injured due to a product that malfunctioned upon proper usage, our St. Louis personal injury attorneys can help.

-Outside of slippery or hazardous floors that might cause a slip and fall accident, premise liability as a whole can reference other structural problems with a building or property.
-If proper handrails or improper maintenance of elevators cause an injury or death, then a premise liability lawsuit is an outcome the property’s management team may face from an injured person or their family.
+Outside of slippery or hazardous floors that might cause a slip-and-fall accident, premise liability can reference other structural problems with a building or property.
+Suppose handrails or improper maintenance of elevators cause an injury or death.
+In that case, a premise liability lawsuit is an outcome the property’s management team may face from an injured person or their family.

 Types of Injuries